How Mahogany Culture Started

-Moving past the typical nuances such as dance hall music, roti and Rihanna.
+Moving past the typical nuances such as dance hall music and roti.

 I created this collective in order to retain Caribbean culture and establish what it looks like in a modern context.
-Mahogany Culture delves further into what the culture is, moving past the typical nuances such as dance hall music, roti and Rihanna.
+Mahogany Culture delves further into what the culture is, moving past the typical nuances such as dance hall music, roti and Rihanna - though no complaints here.
 In this collective there is a focus on knowledge of history, culture and self.

 We promote existing services for those in the community.
 There is also a focus on having events bringing people together and sharing knowledge, arts, stories and experiences of the different aspects of Caribbean culture in an innovative way.
 Together let's create a home for Caribbean culture in metropolitan cities!